dhartford/CMIS-Input-plugin/README.md

  - Only 1000 items (and lucene or alfresco 4.x system)?
 Need to configure alfresco-global.properties for system.acl.maxPermissionChecks=1000000 (or whatever big number)...need to figure out how to get openCMIS to work correctly (paginate) for each request without exceeding that max permsision number, which should only be 1000, not that high...

 2015-10-30 DRH TLS/SSL update -
- - added custom AuthenticationProvider that allows self-signed SSL certs (todo, should make a checkbox option to configure)
+ - added custom AuthenticationProvider that allows self-signed SSL certs
+     - TODO should make a checkbox option to allow any SSL Cert.
  - Research why GET calls were using HTTPS, but POST were only using HTTP...need to modify Alfresco server when using reverse proxy setups (apache, nginx, F5, etc);  For alfresco 4.2.*, 5.0.*, see http://docs.alfresco.com/5.0/tasks/configure-ssl-prod.html   (opencmis.server.* properties for alfresco-global.properties).
 Note that older versions have various other means to change the cmis setup.
 Verify by going to alfresco/api/-default-/cmis/versions/1.0/atom and looking at the downloaded atompub xml document for app:collection and the url defined there.
      - TODO should add better check process to inform end user of difference between requested URL and URL within the atompub return document.
  - DefaultHttpInvoker verified, have not verified ApacheClientHttpInvoker yet.